PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 **Transducers are transformation functions that are independent of the context in which they're used.**

-**For Clojure learners**: This independence is revolutionary.
-In most programming, a transformation is tied to its data structure—you filter *arrays* differently than you filter *streams* differently than you filter *database results*.
-Transducers break this coupling.
+**For Clojure learners**: Transducers break the coupling between transformation logic and data structures.
 You write the transformation logic once (filter for pitches, map to frequencies, take 10 results), and that *same code* works with vectors, lazy sequences, channels, streams, or musical scores.
-The transformation becomes a first-class value you can pass around, combine, and reuse.
 This is functional programming at its most powerful—separating *what* you want to do from *where* you're doing it.

 **Push vs Pull — A Critical Distinction:**